cwngan/cu2m-backend/README.md

 - Class names should be in `PascalCase`.
 - Function and variable names should be in `snake_case`.
 - Constants names should be written in all capital letters with underscores separating words.
+5. Remember to add tests to your newly developed API endpoint using `pytest`.

 # Running with Docker
 (To be implemented)